msherron/decoupledkit-react/docs/react-architecture.md

     ├── styles
     │   └── # SASS files for the application.
     └── util
-        └── # Utility files to show other integrationes.
+        └── # Utility files to show other integrations.
 ```

 #### Node.js application

 #### `package.json`

 The `package.json` file acts as a manifest for the application.
-This file includes all application dependencies, versions and also defines tasks that can be run with `npm` eg. `npm start`.
+This file includes all application dependencies, versions and also defines tasks that can be run with `npm`, eg. `npm start`.
 After installing the dependencies, the appropriate packages will be stored in the `node_modules` directory.

 ```
 {